-Highly Accomplished and Lead Teacher certification
+Highly Accomplished and Lead Teacher (HALT) certification

 As a Highly Accomplished and Lead Teacher certifying authority, Independent Schools Queensland (ISQ) provides a nationally consistent approach to certifying teachers according to the advanced career stages of the Australian Professional Standards for Teachers (APST).